OpenTechPulse-org/opentechpulse-org.github.io/_posts/2025-06-12-How-to-install-Nextcloud-AIO-behind-a-Traefik-Reverse-Proxy.md

 ## **Optional containers**

 On this page you can enable some optional containers if needed.
-Beware that you VM has enough recources to run them.
+Beware that your VM must have enough recources to run them.

 ![optional-containers](/images/2025-06-12-How-to-install-Nextcloud-AIO-behind-a-Traefik-Reverse-Proxy/5-nextcloud-aio-optional-containers-timezone.png)